 If you are currently experiencing any diesel engine-related issues and feel parts may need reconditioning, then please get in touch.
 Let us know your engine number so our team of experts can assist you.

 Foxwood Diesel is a national distributor of Cummins spares and engine parts, as well as Mercedes, Volvo, Perkins, DAF, and all major diesel vehicle manufacturers.
-We have with a wide range available for same-day dispatch.
+We have a wide range available for same-day dispatch.
 We have a dedicated team with over 70 years of experience between us, able to undertake highly effective reconditioning and rebuilding solutions.
 Please contact us to see if we can help you find the right part or solution for you.